Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 connection in two different ports (request and response).

-### Final remarks
+## Final remarks
-At the first outlook, it must be very confusing to understand why GEM5 has python script and CPP defining similar classes, which makes you misunderstand what is the role of each classes defined in different languages.
-However, the the points is the actual simulation is mostly achieved by CPP implementation, and the python is a wrapper for those CPP implementation.
-In detail, the python is utilized to configure hardware parameters such as cache size, data size, and whatnot.
+At the first outlook, it must be very confusing to understand why GEM5 has Python script and CPP defining similar classes, which makes you misunderstand what is the role of each classes defined in different languages.
+However, the the points is the actual simulation is mostly achieved by CPP implementation, and the Python is a wrapper for those CPP implementation.
+In detail, the Python is utilized to configure hardware parameters such as cache size, data size, and whatnot.
-I covered several python specific concepts such as metaclass and pybind to allow GEM5 automatically generate several CPP implementations and its binding to python so that python script can instantiate the CPP class object for actual simulation.
+I covered several Python specific concepts such as metaclass and pybind to allow GEM5 automatically generate several CPP implementations and its binding to Python so that Python script can instantiate the CPP class object for actual simulation.
 Hope that this posting can help you understand mysterious configuration of GEM5.